mneumann/rust-redis/README.md

     ./bench 2  50000 # ~24000 reqs/sec
     ... # ~24000 reqs/sec

+At this simple benchmark, rust-redis consistently shows about 24000 requests per second regardless of concurrency.
+I think this is because the way scheduling works.
+Using native threads would probably lead to the same performance as redis-benchmark.

 ## License

 rust-redis is under the MIT license, see LICENSE-MIT for details.